Road Town Tortola, BVI

-There is a lovely shopping area right Waterfront Drive, called "Crafts Alive" with several small shops offering gifts, crafts, T-shirts and wonderfully colourful, Caribbean Apparel.
+There is a lovely shopping area right off Waterfront Drive, called "Crafts Alive" with several small shops offering gifts, local handicrafts, T-shirts and wonderfully colourful, Caribbean Apparel.

-Just opposite Pusser's Outpost is the Ferry Terminal.
-A short distance west of the Ferry Terminal (2 minutes by taxi) is Road Reef Marina, home to both TMM Bareboat Charters and Conch Charters.
-The PUB, is right located dock side, next to Conch Charters and the Royal BVI Yacht Club is directly behind TMM.
+Just a little ways down the road from Pusser's Outpost is the Road Town Ferry Terminal.
+A short distance west of the Ferry Terminal (3 minutes by taxi) is Road Reef Marina, home to both TMM Bareboat Charters and Conch Charters.
+The PUB is located dockside, next to Conch Charters and the Royal BVI Yacht Club is directly behind TMM.

-Fort Burt Hotel & Restaurant is across the street from the marina for those wishing to stay at a handy spot overnight before or after your bareboat charter holiday.
+Fort Burt Hotel & Restaurant is across the street from the marina for those wishing to stay at a handy spot overnight before or after your sailing holiday.

 V.I.S.A.R.
 (Virgin Islands Search & Rescue) and our BVI Marine Police are based at Road Reef Marina which is just a stones throw from Peebles Hospital, should you be in need of their services.